rkumar0206/k8-gen-ai-plugin/README.md

     model.set("gemini-2.5-flash")
 }
 ```
-2. Create k8-gen-config.json in root directory of your project
+2. Create `k8-gen-config.json` file in root directory of your project.
 - Use below json file to generate files according to your need

 ```json